Shaenon K. Garrity

-Shaenon K. Garrity is a webcomic creator and science-fiction author best known for her webcomics Narbonic and Skin Horse.
+Shaenon K. Garrity is an American webcomic creator and science-fiction author best known for her webcomics Narbonic and Skin Horse.
 She collaborated with various artists to write webcomics for the Modern Tales-family of webcomic subscription services in the early 2000s, and write columns for various comics journals.
 Since 2003, Garrity has done freelance editing for Viz Media on various manga translations.

 Early life

 Garrity was born in Pittsburgh in 1978.
 She enjoyed drawing and writing at a young age, and she began drawing comics in high school.
 As a youth correspondent, Garrity drew a comic strip for the kids' section of the Cleveland Plain Dealer.
 She studied English at Vassar College, where she ran a comic strip in the college newspaper.
 Once out of college, Garrity worked as a front-desk secretary at Viz Media for three years while simultaneously creating Narbonic.